Center for Student Progress

 - Small group tutoring for high demand and historically difficult courses

 - Emphasis on clarifying content, providing opportunities to practice, and developing independent learning, critical thinking and problem-solving skills.

 Visit Center for Student Progress Student Tutorial Services or call (330) 941-7253.

 Office of College Access and Transition

-The Office of College Access and Transition (OCAT) ensures students have the resources and support they need to prepare for, transition to, and graduate from college.
-OCAT’s Access programs focus on high school students.
+The Office of College Access and Transition focuses primarily on high school students.
 The College Credit Plus program offers dual enrollment to college-ready high school students.
 Academic Achievers and Upward Bound are intensive programs focused on students at Warren G. Harding and Youngstown City Schools, respectively.
-OCAT’s Transition services target first-generation and multicultural students including African American, Hispanic, Asian American, and Native American students, and students admitted with restrictions.
-Our staff supports students through:

 For more information, visit the Office of College Access and Transition.